fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-10-06】[aandrew\-me / ytDownloader](https://github.com/aandrew-me/ytDownloader) - Desktop App for downloading Videos and Audios from hundreds of sites
+* 【2025-10-06】[amir1376 / ab-download-manager](https://github.com/amir1376/ab-download-manager) - A Download Manager that speeds up your downloads
 * 【2025-10-05】[paaatrick / playball](https://github.com/paaatrick/playball) - Watch MLB games from the comfort of your own terminal
 * 【2025-10-05】[glide\-browser / glide](https://github.com/glide-browser/glide) - An extensible and keyboard\-focused web browser
 * 【2025-10-04】[microsoft / agent\-framework](https://github.com/microsoft/agent-framework) - A framework for building, orchestrating and deploying AI agents and multi\-agent workflows with support for Python and  NET